cgkineo/adapt-pageMenuRouter/README.md

 Routing to pages and menus for various devices, buttons and configurations

-Routes can be specified in two formats:
+Routes can be specified in three formats:
 ```
 #/id/co-20   <- by url anchor

 or